CameronConrad/SpaceInvaders/README.md

 ## Powerups

 This game features powerups, which modify the bullet settings to make the bullets more powerful.
+The more powerful the bullet, the less likely your odds of finding it are.
 These powerups include:
 - Increased bullet speed
 - Increased bullet width to target multiple enemies at the same time
 - Bullet invincibility (the bullet can pass through multiple enemies at a time)
+- Shock wave: The bullet has massive width

 ## Easy settings modification